xkbang/CV-parser-with-Langchain/README.md

 # CV-parser-with-Langchain

-The project utilize Langchain technique to build a chatbot for parsing CV
+The project utilize Retrieval Augmented Generation(RAG) technique with Langchain package to build a chatbot for parsing CV
 model: Llama2-7b (By Ruplicate API)
 interface: Gradio